Godzilla Fan Club Christmas Party Ginza, Tokyo 2010

 Each guest told of memorable moments in their careers.
 Some of the stories were funny; some were poignant.
 Mr. Kajita who was the eldest of the special guests had so many stories from the multitude of movies on which he has worked.
 Mr. Koizumi, still handsome and dignified at 84 was vibrant.
 Mr. Takarada the ever professional showman was charming and elegant.
 Ms. Kobayashi looked charmingly radiant and happy to see her fans.
 Mr. Nakano, always personable and friendly was excited and talkative.
 Mr. Sahara seemed reserved yet glad to see some of his many fans.
 Mr. Tsuchiya exuded the commanding presence which was his trademark in many films.
 Mr. Furuya who played the first Ultraman cut an elegant figure with his still slender and agile physique.

 The attendees who were limited to 40 or so people were enthusiastic and happy for the chance to meet with so many film professionals.
 There was time for autograph sessions and a buffet afterward.
 These actors and production members make up some of the most important history in Japanese Tokusatsu movies.
 We felt privileged to be in the presence of those who made monster magic during the heyday of Japanese Science Fiction Cinema.
-Special thanks go to lovely and always energetic Shegeko-san, for the kind and extremely knowledgeable Dr. Abbey and all of the Japanese Fan Club for allowing us to be a small part of such a wonderful GODZILLA CHRISTMAS!
+Special thanks go to lovely and always energetic Shegeko-san, for the kind and extremely free grammar checker knowledgeable Dr. Abbey and all of the Japanese Fan Club for allowing us to be a small part of such a wonderful GODZILLA CHRISTMAS!